 People have gotten more health conscious these days than ever before.
 Apart from a healthy diet, maintaining an active lifestyle is the common trend.
 And speaking of being active, more and more people choose to go to the gym to strengthen their muscles and boost their immunity.

-But just like other public places, gyms are germ hotspots too.
+But just like other public places, gyms are germ hotspots too and there is a high probability to get gym rash.
 In case you didn’t know, the typical free weights have 362 times more bacteria than a toilet seat!
 And the treadmill you’re running on?
 It has 74 times more bacteria than a typical public bathroom faucet.

 That’s pretty gross, isn’t it?